-Quantum mechanical exchange energy is unreal and contradictory.
+Quantum mechanical Pauli exchange energy is unreal.

 Coulomb force or electric energy is invalid in unreal quantum mechanical molecules.